njoyard/ist/README.markdown

 		"{{ content }}"
 ```

-The 'each' helper is defined as follows:
+The 'each' helper is defined as follows; note how `pushEvalVar` and `popEvalVar`
+are used to create the `loop` variable (even if `popEvalVar` is useless in this
+particular example as the subcontext is destroyed immediately most of the time).

 ```js
 ist.registerHelper('each', function(ctx, tmpl) {